-We have some new guidelines and measures in place to ensure your visit is safe and enjoyable, with the help of our Safety Guide, Penguin Pierre.
-Pierre has been working hard to keep an eye on our collection, and now he gets to use his PPE (Penguin Protective Experience) to focus on safety so you can enjoy your Museum experience.
+We want to ensure your visit is safe and enjoyable, with the help of our Safety Guide, Penguin Pierre.
+Pierre uses his PPE (Penguin Protective Experience) to focus on safety so you can enjoy your Museum experience.
 Watch for your flippered friend Pierre throughout your visit.

 Ticketing and Admissions

-Advanced admission tickets are now required.
+Advance admission tickets are recommended for your convenience.
 Please purchase your timed tickets online ahead of your arrival.

 - Tickets are available at half-hour intervals throughout the day